How the World Is Reacting to the 2020 U.S. Election

 U.K.

-The U.K.’s Prime Minister Boris Johnson, who has a close relationship with President Trump, had made no comment on the election as of 6.30 a.m.
-Eastern Time on Wednesday morning.
+British Prime Minister Boris Johnson, who has a close relationship with President Trump, refused to comment on the election results on Wednesday morning.
+“We don’t comment as a U.K. government on the democratic processes of our friends and allies,” he said, when pressed by the opposition leader to condemn Trump’s comments.

-But in an interview after Donald Trump falsely claimed a victory from the White House early Wednesday, Johnson’s Foreign Secretary, Dominic Raab, declined to comment on the President’s language.
+In an interview after Donald Trump falsely claimed a victory from the White House early Wednesday, Johnson’s Foreign Secretary, Dominic Raab, also declined to comment on the President’s language.
 “Whatever the election night comments on either side of the campaign,” he said, “I’m confident and have full faith in the U.S. institutions, checks and balances in the U.S. system, that will produce a definitive result.”

 Pressed by the BBC interviewer, who referred to Trump’s comments as “the President of the United States subverting democracy,” Raab again declined to condemn them.
 “I think that you’re now engaging in the campaign rather than just reporting on it,” Raab said.